iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 ### React State

 React Props are used to pass information down the component tree; React state is used to make applications interactive.
 We’ll be able to change the application’s appearance by interacting with it.
-First, there is a utility function called useState that we take from React for managing state.
+First, there is a utility function called `useState` that we take from React for managing state.
 The `useState` function is called a hook.
+You might remember `useState` from [earlier](#classes) when we incremented and decremented weight based on button clicks.
 There are many more hooks in React but we'll first focus on `useState` hook:

 ```jsx
 const App = () => {